Central Venous Pressure

 |Muscle contraction (abdominal and limb)||V, C|

-- A decrease in cardiac output either due to decreased heart rate or loss of inotropy (e.g., in ventricular failure) results in blood backing up into the venous circulation (increased venous volume) as less blood is pumped into the arterial circulation.
+- A decrease in cardiac output either due to decreased heart rate or stroke volume (e.g., in ventricular failure) results in blood backing up into the venous circulation (increased venous volume) as less blood is pumped into the arterial circulation.
 The resultant increase in thoracic blood volume increases CVP.

-- An increase in total blood volume as occurs in renal failure or with activation of the renin-angiotensin-aldosterone system increases venous pressure.
+- An increase in total blood volume as occurs in renal failure or fluid retention through activation of the renin-angiotensin-aldosterone system increases venous pressure.

 - Venous constriction caused by sympathetic activation of veins, or by circulating vasoconstrictor substances (e.g., catecholamines, angiotensin II) decreases venous compliance, which increases CVP.